quasi-coherent/pixelsort/README.md

   -M                       Sort by average of pixel values -L                       Sort by luminance
   -H                       Sort by hue
+  -N                       Sort by norm of the pixels considered as points in
+                           4-dimensional space
-  -N                       Sort by norm of the pixel considered as a point in 4D space -S                       Sort by a step function (with 8 steps) of hue, luminance, and maximum pixel value --rand                   Sort by random comparison of pixel properties --row-min ARG            Row to start pixel sorting --row-max ARG            Row to end pixel sorting --col-min ARG            Column to start pixel sorting --col-max ARG            Column to end pixel sorting
+  -S                       Sort by a step function (with 8 steps) of hue,
+                           luminance, and maximum pixel value --rand                   Sort by random comparison of pixel properties
 ```

 With `pixelsort` somewhere on your path,